Mário Filho: Life

-In 1932 he founded the annual competition of samba for schools of Rio de Janeiro, the Desfile de escola de samba - now one of the main tourist attractions of the city.
+In 1932 he founded the annual competition for the samba schools of Rio de Janeiro, the Desfile das Escolas de Samba - now one of the main tourist attractions of the city.
 This was originally intended as a stopgap, because Mundo Sportivo lost readership strongly between the relatively few and short football competitions.
-The actual idea for this, however is attributed to the journalist Carlos Pimentel working for Mundo Sportivo.
+The actual idea for this, however is attributed to the journalist Carlos Pimentel working for the paper.

-In 1936, he took over from Roberto Marinho at the Jornal dos Sports, briefly after JSports called upon.
-JSports inspired the introduction of other sporting events, such as the Jogos da Primavera ("Spring Games") for women's sport and football competitions for youth teams.
-Outstanding contribution was made in 1950 for the resumption of the 1933 Torneio Rio-São Paulo between the leading clubs within both states.
-In the late 1940s, Mário Filho was involved with the Jornal dos Sports initiative for building the main stadium of the Football World Cup 1950 not in Jacarepaguá, but in the western outlets of Rio de Janeiro.
-It was in the district Maracanã just a few kilometers north of the city center on the then-orphaned grounds of the racecourse of Derby Clube.
+In 1936, he took over from Roberto Marinho at the Jornal dos Sports, often called JSports.
+JSports inspired the introduction of other sporting events, such as the Jogos da Primavera ("Spring Games") for women's sport, and football competitions for youth teams.
+Outstanding contribution was made in 1950 for the resumption of the Torneio Rio-São Paulo between the leading clubs of the two states.
+In the late 1940s, Mário Filho was involved with the Jornal dos Sports initiative for building the main stadium of the Football World Cup 1950 not in Jacarepaguá about 20 kilometres west of central Rio, but in the relatively central neighbourhood Maracanã on the then orphaned grounds of the racecourse of Derby Clube.
 Its main adversary was the journalist and councilor Carlos Lacerda, later aspirant for president and governor of the state of Guanabara.
 Also in 1951, Copa Rio, a kind of Club World Cup, was launched based on an idea by Filho.

 Mário Filho also appeared as the author of several books in publication.
 In 1947, his book O negro no futebol brasileiro ("The Negro in Brazilian football") was published and is still considered a classic of Brazilian sports literature.
 In it, he describes the rise of the first black stars like Arthur Friedenreich, Leônidas da Silva and Domingos da Guia.
-Posthumously published in 1994, Sapo de Arubinha ("The toad of Arubinha") is a collection of articles by Filhos documenting the Brazilian football in the first half of the 20th century.
+Posthumously published in 1994, Sapo de Arubinha ("The toad of Arubinha") is a collection of articles by Filho documenting the Brazilian football in the first half of the 20th century.